 No wonder so many people are exhausted, burnt out, and over-capacity.

 I see women applying these same ideas to their personal development as well.
 They work hard at it.
 They do more.
 They go to more self-development courses, they do more therapy, they spend more time looking at themselves.

 And nothing is wrong with doing things to achieve growth, but it matters where we are coming from.
-When we are coming from unworthy thinking, the choices we make to “add” more to ourselves are like adding another coat of paint to something that is peeled and cracking.
+When we are coming from unworthy thinking, the choices we make to “add” more to ourselves are like adding another coat of paint to something that is peeling and cracking.

 Getting caught up in the hustle of self-improvement because we are trying to prove something or cover our feelings of inadequacy doesn’t work.
 It doesn’t create the space, awareness, and insight that comes from real growth and transformation.

 And this is the shift we have to make in order to achieve real personal growth: we have to remove what is in the way of our innate greatness.

 This way, personal growth & development happen in the removal process.

 Let me explain.
 You are born with your innate gifts, wisdom, and genius.
 Even if you watch children develop, each has specific personality traits, impulses, and innate strengths.

 What we should be doing from birth is cultivating these innate uniquenesses instead of trying to move everyone to one yardstick and standard.
 You see, your greatness is already inside of you.

 What happens over the course of our lives is that we add on things we think we should have in order to achieve success, happiness, belonging, or feelings of worthiness.
 We add on skills and identities.
 We add on behaviors and habits.